jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 ### 508 Powers of Competence Authority after finding required level of competence not attained
 Following any investigation by the Teaching Council under section 506, or of a report received by the Teaching Council under section 507 and referred to the Competence Authority, the Competence Authority may, if satisfied that a teacher has not attained the required level of competence,—
   (a) do any 1 or more of the following:
-    (i) impose conditions on the teacher’s practising certificate or authority:
+    (i) impose conditions on the teacher’s practising certificate or authority for a specified period:
     (ii) refer the teacher to an impairment process, which may involve either or both of the following:
       (A) assessment of an impairment:
       (B) assistance with an impairment:
     (iii) annotate the register or the list of authorised persons in a specified manner, in relation to any action taken under subparagraph (i):
     (iv) direct the Teaching Council to impose conditions on any subsequent practising certificate or authority issued to the teacher; or
-  (b) order the Teaching Council to cancel the teacher’s registration, practising certificate, or authority.
+  (b) order that the teacher’s registration, practising certificate, or authority be cancelled.

 ### 509 Appeals against decisions of Competence Authority
 (1) A teacher who is the subject of a decision by the Competence Authority made under section 508 may appeal against that decision to the District Court.